SciLifeLab-Training/scilifelab-training-template/README.md

 - Pre-configured GitHub Actions for continuous deployment to GitHub Pages (works out-of-the-box within the SciLifeLab github organization).
 - A github workflow for rendering the website and deploying it automatically.
+- All pages are rendered using Quarto.
+For customizations see the official Quarto documentation.
+While developing the materials you can use quarto to render the pages locally.

 ## DISCLAIMER
 This is the first version of this template, and can thus contain errors.
 Let us know if there are things that are broken.